Driverless Dozers and the Dawn of Autonomous Vehicle Technology in Construction

 At the nucleus of this robotic revolution are driverless cars, which are now legal in 22 U.S. states and the District of Columbia, and fully autonomous cars could be available by 2024.
 But cars aren’t the only vehicles ripe for automation.
 Buses, trains, and trucks also are poised for driverless upgrades, as are construction fleets—autonomous vehicle technology in construction could yield the same benefits for industry that self-driving cars promise to yield for consumers.

 “When it comes to adopting technology, heavy equipment tends to follow the automotive sector by about 10 years,” said late Tudor Van Hampton, former managing editor of construction-industry publication Engineering News-Record.
 “When you look at the automotive sector, the Mercedes-Benz S-Class is the bellwether of future technology; whatever you see happening on the S-Class eventually will work its way into the over-the-road trucking sector and from there into off-road heavy equipment.”

 In March 2021, Honda began selling the first Level 3 driver-assistance car in Japan.
-Similarly, it’s only a matter of time before autonomous construction equipment—from tractors, bulldozers, and cranes to dump trucks and excavators—enter the mainstream.
+Similarly, it’s only a matter of time before autonomous (not to mention electric) construction equipment—from tractors, bulldozers, and cranes to dump trucks and excavators—enter the mainstream.

 Mining Efficiently With Autonomous Heavy Equipment

 Experiments in the mining industry offer a glimpse at what eventually could materialize in construction, according to Todd Gurela, current chief technology officer of Cisco’s Industry Solutions group and former senior director of Cisco’s Internet of Everything division, which has worked closely with international mining company Rio Tinto to enable automation at its Pilbara iron-ore mines in Western Australia.